Tin-Man-Dylan/ESP-Wifi-AP-Neopixel-Control/README.md

 and password to the ESP and then flip it to be a clinet and connect your chosen network.
 Once connected you should be able to use another html page to control RGB Lights.

-I worked on this a couple years ago so can't remember exactly how it works at this time (but it did work), and haven't had the chance to test it, but I am just posting it in case it may be helpful to someone.
+I worked on this a couple years ago(but it did work), and haven't had the chance to test it, but I am just posting it in case it may be helpful to someone.
 If there are any issues chances are low that I will be able to solve them in the near future.

-Also note that this is really basic, and probably is not coded by any means in a very good way, but I was new to it at the time and just happy it worked.

 # Device
 I believe this was done on an ESP-12